Instructions After Surgery

 Do not rinse for the first 24 hours.
 After that, you may use a mild, diluted mouthwash.
 Repeat as necessary to help keep the dressing clean.

-Do not brush the surgical site.
-You may resume normal brushing/flossing in other areas the following day.
+Do not brush or use floss in the surgical site.
+You may brush and floss in other areas the following day.

 Should you have any questions or concerns during regular office hours, please do not hesitate to contact us at 910-343-0444.
 Dr. Wallace’s emergency cell contact number is 910-200-8560.